FAQs

 By committing to set science-based targets before submitting targets for validation, organizations are recognized as “committed to setting a science-based target” on our website, as well as the We Mean Business Coalition website.
 Companies participating in the UN Global Compact will also be recognized on their website.

-The exception is Small and Medium-Sized Enterprises (SMEs), who can bypass the commitment stage and immediately submit near-term or net-zero targets for approval through our streamlined SME target-setting route.
+Small and Medium-Sized Enterprises (SMEs) have a distinct process that doesn’t involve the commitment stage.
+They can directly submit near-term or net-zero targets for approval through our streamlined SME target-setting route.

-Yes.
-Companies can set targets using the SBTi's Corporate Net-Zero Standard - the world's first Standard for science-based corporate net-zero targets.
+Yes, companies can and are encouraged to set targets using the SBTi's Corporate Net-Zero Standard - the world's first Standard for science-based corporate net-zero targets.

-Companies can also browse our case studies and events (including recordings and materials) for guidance in the target-setting journey.
+Companies can also browse our case studies and YouTube channel (including recordings of relevant webinars) for guidance in the target-setting journey.
 To stay up-to-date on our latest resources, events and other developments, companies are encouraged to subscribe to our newsletter and connect with us on Twitter and LinkedIn.

-For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Call to Action guidelines.
+For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Getting Started Guide.

 Thank you for your interest in supporting companies to develop science-based targets.
 As climate science evolves and frequently requires the SBTi to update materials and resources, we do not help develop, review, endorse or certify any third party tools.
 However, the resources that the SBTi uses to assess companies’ science-based targets are publicly available - see below.
 All tools to create science-based targets should be developed using these resources, and the resources should be reviewed at least every three months to ensure continued alignment.
 While you are free to use our resources to develop target setting tools, you may not include the SBTi logo on your tool or promotional materials without permission, nor claim endorsement, certification or approval by the SBTi.

-Currently, companies in all sectors apart from oil and gas and automakers can set science-based targets, aligned with the SBTi criteria.
+Currently, companies in all sectors apart from oil and gas can set science-based targets, aligned with the SBTi criteria.

 Most sectors will use one of two methods for developing their science-based targets: the Absolute Contraction Approach (used by four out of five companies with approved science-based targets) or the Sectoral Decarbonization Approach (SDA).